2004 Toyota Corolla Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 2004 Toyota Corolla
+A guide to repairs, service, and maintenance costs for your 2004 Toyota Corolla

 The Check Engine Light may illuminate due to an evaporative emission (EVAP) system fault.
 Our technicians tell us these EVAP system faults can be difficult to diagnose but it is not uncommon to find a failed charcoal canister or a loose or worn gas cap.

 If the engine will not crank over, the most common problem is the starter.
 These will tend to go out at about 100,00-125,000 miles.
 Sometimes it is only the starter solenoid, but often the complete starter (including solenoid) needs to be replaced.

 The mass air flow sensor on higher mileage cars occasionally needs to be cleaned or replaced if sluggish acceleration is experienced or the Check Engine Light is illuminated with a mass air flow meter sensor fault code stored.

 2004 Toyota Corolla QuestionsAirbags is on (1 answer)